liferay/liferay-screens/ios/Samples/WesterosBank/README.md

 ## Features

-The project is arranged in two components:
+The project is organized into two components:

-	- *Westeros Theme*: it customizes the look and feel of the screents used in the app.
-For some screenlets, it also extends the funcionality.
+- **Westeros Theme**: customizes the look and feel of the Screenlets used in the app.
+For some Screenlets, it also extends the functionality.
-	- *Westeros App*: the app itself that uses the screenlets in its view controllers.
+- **Westeros App**: the app that uses the Screenlets in its view controllers.

-The Bank of Westeros app currently showcases the following screenlets:
+The Bank of Westeros app currently showcases the following Screenlets:

-- [`LoginScreenlet`](../../Documentation/LoginScreenlet.md): Allows users to log in to Liferay Portal.
-The app uses a custom `LoginScreenlet` (an [extended theme](../../Documentation/theme_creation.md#extended-theme) that adds a button to show the password characters in plain text.
+- [Login Screenlet](https://dev.liferay.com/develop/reference/-/knowledge_base/6-2/loginscreenlet-for-ios): Lets users to log in to Liferay Portal.
+The app uses a custom Login Screenlet (an [extended Theme](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/creating-ios-themes) that adds a button to show the password characters in plaintext.
-- [`SignUpScreenlet`](../../Documentation/SignUpScreenlet.md): Allows new users to sign up with the Westeros Bank portal.
-Two themes are added to this screenlet: one to be used as a registration form, and the other to allow user profile edition.
+- [Sign Up Screenlet](https://dev.liferay.com/develop/reference/-/knowledge_base/6-2/signupscreenlet-for-ios): Lets new users sign up with the Westeros Bank portal.
+Two Themes are added to this Screenlet: one to be used as a registration form, and the other to let the user edit their profile.
-- [`ForgotPasswordScreenlet`](../../Documentation/ForgotPasswordScreenlet.md): Sends an email to the user if they've forgotten their password.
+- [Forgot Password Screenlet](https://dev.liferay.com/develop/reference/-/knowledge_base/6-2/forgotpasswordscreenlet-for-ios): Sends an email to the user if they forget their password.
-- [`DDLListScreenlet`](../../Documentation/DDLListScreenlet.md): Lists all open issues in the portal.
-This uses a [third party component](https://github.com/MortimerGoro/MGSwipeTableCell) to allow user to swipe to show option buttons.
+- [DDL List Screenlet](https://dev.liferay.com/develop/reference/-/knowledge_base/6-2/ddllistscreenlet-for-ios): Lists all open issues in the portal.
+This uses a [third party component](https://github.com/MortimerGoro/MGSwipeTableCell) to let the user swipe to show option buttons.
-- [`DLLFormScreenlet`](../../Documentation/DDLFormScreenlet.md): Allows creation of new issues, and editing of existing issues.
-It uses two different themes: one to create a new issue and the other to edit an existing one.
+- [DLL Form Screenlet](https://dev.liferay.com/develop/reference/-/knowledge_base/6-2/ddlformscreenlet-for-ios): Lets the user create new issues and edit existing issues.
+It uses two different Themes: one to create a new issue, and the other to edit an existing one.
-- [`UserPortraitScrenlet`](../../documentation/UserPortraitScreenlet.md): Shows the user's portrait from the portal.
-The screenlet is _editable_, allowing user to upload new photos.
+- [User Portrait Screenlet](https://dev.liferay.com/develop/reference/-/knowledge_base/6-2/userportraitscreenlet-for-ios): Shows the user's portrait from the portal.
+The Screenlet is *editable*, allowing the user to upload new photos.